Few oligarchs can beat Russia's weakening economy

 Other have got off more lightly.

-There has also been growth at Rusal, the world’s biggest aluminium producer, which is 48 percent owned by Deripaska.
-It has seen its market capitalisation rise to $10.4 billion from $4.5 billion since the beginning of the year, according to Thomson Reuters Datastream economic data.
+There has also been growth at Rusal, the world’s biggest aluminum producer, which is 48 percent owned by Deripaska.
+It has seen its market capitalization rise to $10.4 billion from $4.5 billion since the beginning of the year, according to Thomson Reuters Datastream economic data.

-Both have been aided more by rising prices for nickel and aluminium than the weaker rouble.
+Both have been aided more by rising prices for nickel and aluminum than the weaker rouble.

 “PROTECTED BY GOD?”